dsc-courses/dsc10-2023-fa/README.md

-# dsc10-2023-sp
+# dsc10-2023-fa

-Public repository for the Spring 2023 offering of DSC 10.
+Public repository for the Fall 2023 offering of DSC 10.